Inuit cuisine: Hunting beliefs

 A particularly strong belief held by the Inuit is about the relationship between seal and Inuit.
 According to Inuit hunters and elders, hunters and seals have an agreement that allows the hunter to capture and feed from the seal if only for the hunger of the hunter's family.
 Borré explains that through this alliance "both hunter and seal are believed to benefit: the hunter is able to sustain the life of his people by having a reliable source of food, and the seal, through its sacrifice, agrees to become part of the body of the Inuit."

 Inuit are under the belief that if they do not follow the alliances that their ancestors have laid out, the animals will disappear because they have been offended and will cease to reproduce.

 All saltwater animals, including seals, are considered to be always thirsty and are therefore offered a drink of fresh water as they die.
 This is shown as a sign of respect and gratitude toward the seal and its sacrifice.
 This offering is also done to please the spirit Sedna to ensure food supply.

 Healing beliefs

-Borré tells of a time when she saw an Inuit woman fall ill who blamed her sickness on the lack of seal in her diet.
+Borré tells of a time when she saw an Inuk woman fall ill who blamed her sickness on the lack of seal in her diet.
 Once receiving seal meat, the woman felt better within hours and said that her quick recovery was due to the consumption of seal meat and blood.
 Borré experienced this many times among many different members of the group and they all attributed their sickness to the lack of Inuit food.